 National Mafra Palace, Portugal

 The National Mafra Palace, also known as the Mafra Convent-Palace, is a Baroque and Neoclassical Palace built during the 18th century in Mafra, about 25 km from Lisbon.

 Constructed between 1717 and 1755, it is a huge building with more than 1200 rooms, 4700 doors and windows, 156 staircases, and 29 patios.
 It was inscribed as a World Heritage site in 2019, together with its gardens and hunting park.

 However, the real highlight is the Library.
-The Library of Mafra Palace, known as the Joanina Library, is considered one of the most beautiful in the world, with a huge collection of 36 000 volumes, attesting much of the western knowledge from the 14th to the 19th century.
+The Library of Mafra Palace, known as the Joanina Library, is considered one of the most beautiful in the world, with a huge collection of 36,000 volumes, attesting to much of the Western knowledge from the 14th to the 19th century.

 Pena Palace, Portugal